Irish vs. Scottish Music: Unearthing Differences

 Musical notation of "The Wind That Shakes the Barley"

-In contrast, Scottish music favors bolder, more conspicuous ornamentation to emphasize rhythm and energy.
-The approach is less about adornment and more about reinforcing the driving force behind the melodies, which energizes the music and gives it a powerful presence.
+In contrast Scottish music prefers bolder and clearer musical decorations to highlight the rhythm.
+The goal is less about being fancy and more about boosting the beat behind the melodies.
+This energizes the music and gives it a strong sound.

 Rhythm and Tempo